o0101/websocket_chat_app_homework/README.md

 # Things that are different

 - No optional features.
-My focus was keeping it simple.
+My focus is keeping it simple.
-- No React.
-No framework at all.
+- No React, no framework at all.
 I requested this and it was okayed.
-- No need for CSS preprocessors (CSS here is very simple).
+- No CSS preprocessors.
+CSS here is very simple.
-- No need for TypeScript.
+- No TypeScript.
 I used `tsc --checkJs` to check for issues and fixed any.
-- No need for state management.
+- No complex state management.

+# Development Philosophy

+In this project I tried to do the following things:

+- Keep it simple
+- Merge state updates into a single state object and render the whole view tree from that on every change.

 # Development Notes

+- The simple render (like immediate mode GUI) that I use here had some issues at high refresh rates.
+- If messages arrived quickly, and you were typing your own message, then because the textarea was being replaced at every render, often your keystrokes for input were getting lost.
+To solve this, I broke the 'render the whole tree' when we receive a message, and instead just insert the message to the end of the `<ul>`
 - Most bugs that occured were not type related bugs but due to cross-browser differnces in CSS, layout.
 - Adding explicit types would only take more typing and lengthen this homework assignment for no good reason.
 - Adding React would also be unnecessary.
 This is a simple app, with small components and only 2 routes.
 There's no need for added complexity.
 Also, it was related to me that 'no framework would be best IMO'.